michielvha/zsh-readline/docs/development-notes.md

 3. **Iterate quickly:** User feedback drives better design
 4. **Keep it simple:** Simpler is more reliable
 5. **Test in real usage:** Manual testing reveals real issues

-## Acknowledgments

-This plugin was developed through iterative improvement based on:
-- User requirements
-- Real-world usage feedback
-- Bug reports and fixes
-- Trial and error with different approaches

-The final implementation is the result of many iterations and refinements.